 Prepare the croissants:

-Split the croissants in half and lay them out on a baking sheet.
+- Split the croissants in half and lay them out on a baking sheet.
 Cover loosely with a paper towel and allow them dry out overnight.
 Alternately, you can use croissants that are already a day or two old and already slightly dry.

-In a small saucepan bring the water to a boil.
+- In a small saucepan bring the water to a boil.
 Add the sugar and stir until dissolved.
 Remove from the heat and add the almond extract.
 Cool slightly (or refrigerate for up to 24 hours).

-Preheat oven to 350°F. Get out a rimmed baking sheet (large enough to hold all 6 croissants) and set it aside.
+- Preheat oven to 350°F. Get out a rimmed baking sheet (large enough to hold all 6 croissants) and set it aside.

-Brush the outsides, as well as the insides, of each split croissant liberally with the almond syrup.
+- Brush the outsides, as well as the insides, of each split croissant liberally with the almond syrup.
 Alternately, you can dip the inside and outside very briefly in the syrup, allowing the excess to drip off.

-Scoop some of the almond filling and spread it onto the inside of each croissant, place the top half back on, and spread more almond filling onto the top of the croissant.
-Tip: Before starting, I spread the almond filling into an even layer in the bowl that it's in and I roughly "score" it equally into sixths.
+- Scoop some of the almond filling and spread it onto the inside of each croissant, place the top half back on, and spread more almond filling onto the top of the croissant.
+Tip: Before starting, I spread the almond filling into an even layer in the bowl and I roughly "score" it equally into sixths.
 This gives me an idea of how much filling I can use on each croissant (remember, each portion will be split between the inside and top of the croissant).

 Recipe adapted from Chocolate & Zucchini.